 Assumptions and estimates are utilized in establishing premium deficiency reserves.
-In October 2012, we notified the Kentucky Cabinet for Health and Family Services that we were exercising a contractual right that we believes allows Kentucky Spirit to terminate its Medicaid managed care contract with the Commonwealth of Kentucky effective July 5, 2013.
-As a result, we recorded a premium deficiency reserve included in Medical costs expense of \$63.0 million for the Kentucky contract in the quarter ended September 30, 2012.
-The premium deficiency reserve encompasses the contract period from October 1, 2012 through July 5, 2013.
+In October 2012, we notified the Kentucky Cabinet for Health and Family Services that we were exercising a contractual right that we believe allows Kentucky Spirit to terminate its Medicaid managed care contract with the Commonwealth of Kentucky effective July 5, 2013.
+As a result, we recorded a premium deficiency reserve included in Medical costs expense of \$41.5 million for the Kentucky contract in the year ended December 31, 2012.
+The premium deficiency reserve encompasses the contract period from January 1, 2013 through July 5, 2013.
 If our assumptions are inaccurate, our reserves may be inadequate to pay medical costs and there could be a material adverse effect on the results of operations and financial condition.
 In addition, if the contract is not terminated effective July 5, 2013, we may be required to increase our premium deficiency reserve and there could be a material adverse effect on the results of operations and financial condition.